Gus Johnson (basketball): Injuries and playoffs

-Injuries kept Johnson on the bench for most of 1971–72, limiting him to 39 games and 6 points per game.
-That season would be his last with the team.
-The next season, the Bullets traded for Elvin Hayes and drafted Kevin Porter, making Johnson expendable.
-In nine seasons with Baltimore, he averaged 17.5 points, 12.9 rebounds, 2.9 assists and 35.2 minutes in 560 games.
+By 1971–72, Johnson had undergone surgery on both knees, and he could no longer perform as he once had.
+He played in only 39 games, averaging just 6.4 points and 5.8 rebounds in a little over 17 minutes per game.
+That season would be his last with the Bullets.
+He was the last member of the 1963-64 Bullets remaining with the team.
+Within a few months of the season's end, the Bullets traded Jack Marin for future Hall of Fame center/forward Elvin Hayes.
+In nine seasons with Baltimore, Johnson averaged 17.5 points, 12.9 rebounds, 2.9 assists and 35.2 minutes in 560 games.

 Phoenix Suns (1972)

 Johnson was traded to the Phoenix Suns on April 12, 1972, completing a transaction from two days prior when the Bullets acquired a second-round pick (25th overall) in the 1972 NBA draft and selected Tom Patterson.
 Johnson played 21 games before being waived on December 1.
-He averaged 7.8 points and 6.5 rebounds in 19.9 minutes under head coaches Butch van Breda Kolff (fired after seven games) and Jerry Colangelo, Johnson's former Baltimore teammate.
+He averaged 7.8 points and 6.5 rebounds in 19.9 minutes under head coaches Butch van Breda Kolff (fired after seven games) and Jerry Colangelo, Johnson's former Bullets' teammate.